Department of Academics | Meeting the Needs of ALL Learners

 Computer Science/Literacy-Computers are used as a tool for learning at all grade levels.
 In the elementary schools, the computer literacy program includes hands-on learning activities that enhance and reinforce classroom skills.

-Computer literacy is a course for all sixth, seventh and eighth graders.
-Working in a computer laboratory, the students are involved in hands-on, problem-solving activities related to real-world issues through use of applications including spreadsheets, presentation apps, and word processing apps.
+Computer literacy cycles are required courses for all sixth, seventh and eighth grade students.
+Working in a computer laboratory, the students are immersed hands-on, problem-solving activities related to real-world issues through use of industry-standard applications including spreadsheets, presentation apps, and word processing apps.

 At East Brunswick High School, all computer courses are electives.
-The choices range from the introductory to a comprehensive study of computer programming in our AP Computer Science course.
+The choices range from the introductory to a comprehensive study of computer programming in our AP Computer Science courses.

 At East Brunswick High School, the family and consumer sciences electives are scheduled by the quarter, the semester or for a full year.
 They include a comprehensive series of three courses in Culinary Arts, Culinary Arts I through III, Everyday Foods, Food For Fitness, Food Science and Nutrition, Interior Decorating, Interiors, Fashion Merchandising and Retailing, Human Growth and Development, a Teacher Cadet Program and Preschool Education (Preschool Education classes meet for a double period for the entire year).

 Cooperative Education-Cooperative education gives East Brunswick High School students who are 16 or older the opportunity to have part-time jobs that suit their aptitudes, interests, and career choices.
 The students attend school in the morning for a minimum of five periods a day and work for standard wages in the afternoon for a minimum of 15 hours a week.
 The classroom and workstation are closely integrated, each reinforcing the other.
 Cooperating employers are carefully selected to provide the most up-to-date training available.
 The State Department of Education, in cooperation with the State Department of Labor, has established criteria that a prospective employer must meet to qualify.
 Students may choose cooperative education as a means of earning and saving money for college or for learning a skill that leads directly to employment after high school.